 Read our article Supporting SEN Children with Speech and Language for more information on speech.

 A survey conducted by Fortnum6 et al in 2002 explored the prevalence of hearing loss among the UK school population.
 Those children described as having a significant hearing loss (above 40 decibels) were distributed across moderate/ severe/ and profound categories in the following proportions:

 Prevalence of hearing loss: UK school population

 Sensory impairments and communication

-Where hearing is seriously impaired, the natural tendency to use other senses to compensate has been harnessed in several different ways to produce a range of different communication systems.
+Where hearing is a serious sensory impairment, the natural tendency to use other senses to compensate has been harnessed in several different ways to produce a range of different communication systems.
 Some of those listed by the NDCS and others as often used to facilitate children’s education are described below:

 Unidentified hearing loss: cause for concern

 Early years childcare professionals will understand that early intervention is the paramount consideration in cases where a hearing impairment is suspected.
 Collating the work of others, Frederickson and Cline7 have comprehensively listed classroom signs of potential hearing loss which, though many may have alternative explanations, nevertheless require careful investigation if a child:

 - reacts slowly to instructions or repeatedly asks what to do;

 - watches others, then copies what they do;